Sunday, September 03, 2006

 Gently pour egg mixture over the grated cheese.

-Bake in the middle of the oven for about 25-30 minutes, or until quiche is set and lightly browned.
+Move oven rack to the middle of the oven.
+Bake quiche in the centre of the oven for about 30-35 minutes, or until set and lightly browned.

 Cut into slices and serve hot or warm.
 Store, covered, in the refrigerator.
-Suitable to reheat.
+Suitable to freeze.

 © www.exclusivelyfood.com.au